Written by Anne Papmehl

 Thursday, August 24th, 2023

 Your credit history matters at every age and stage in life.
 If you want to buy or lease a car, rent an apartment or get a mortgage, you need a good credit history.
-How do you build your credit history when you're just starting out?
+How do you build your credit history when you're just starting out as a student?

 Get a credit card

-The simplest way is to get a credit card, buy a few things with it, and then pay the bill by the due date.
-As long as you pay your balance in full and on time, you don't pay any interest.
+The simplest way is to get a credit card, buy a few things with it, and then pay the bill or the minimum payment by the due date.
+And, as long as you pay your balance in full and on time, you don't pay any interest.
 You'll show the credit card company — which reports to credit reporting agencies — that you're a low-risk borrower, unlikely to default on your payments.
 That builds good credit history.

 Be on time with your payments

 Pay all your bills on time: rent, telephone, electricity, and anything else you owe.
 Many twenty-somethings have student debt to pay off after graduation.
-Here's a chance to build your credit history by finding out exactly when your monthly debt repayments kick in and paying them on time.
-The same goes for any other debt you have, because missed or late payments get reported to the credit reporting agencies — and blemish your credit record.
+Here's a chance to build your credit history by ensuring you make your monthly debt repayments on time, once they kick in.
+The same goes for any other debt you have, because missed or late payments get reported to the credit reporting agencies — and they blemish your credit record.

 Beware of fraud, identify theft and other scams

-Did you know that the highest number of fraud victims are millennials (from age 16 to 36)?
-One way to prevent becoming one is to avoid disclosing your key personal information on social media.
+One way to prevent becoming a potential fraud victim is to avoid disclosing your key personal information on social media.
 This means not disclosing information such as your address, phone number and birth date, which is what fraudsters use to apply for credit cards under your name.
 Also, beware of any scheme promising to help you build or repair your credit history.
 You're the only person who can do that.
 If you suspect credit fraud or identify theft, report it immediately.
 The Financial Consumer Agency of Canada provides resources and information on what to do in these situations.

-Accept and enjoy the rewards - you've earned them
+Accept and enjoy the perks – you've earned them